lennart96/printer/README.md

 ## Printer Communications

-The printer listens on serial, receiving a single uppercase letters as commands, followed by optional parameters.
+The printer listens on serial, receiving characters as commands, followed by optional parameters.
 Newlines are ignored.
-The printer will respond with a 3 uppercase letter status code, followed by optional extra info and a newline.
+The printer will respond with a 3 letter status code, followed by optional extra info and a newline.

-### Implemented commands

 #### Ping

 Small check if printer is on and responding.

-    > P
+    > p
-    < ACK
+    < ack

 #### Movement

-One of `X`, `Y` of `Z`, followed by a positive or negative number to be parsed by `Serial.parseInt()`.
+One of `x`, `y` of `z`, followed by a positive or negative number to be parsed by `Serial.parseInt()`.

-    > X100
+    > x100
-    < OK.
+    < ok.
-    > Z-250
+    > z-250
-    < OK.
+    < ok.

 #### Printer Head

 Actual printing starts with `+` and ends with `-`.

     > +
-    < OK.
+    < ok.
     > -
-    < OK.
+    < ok.